 The key to the DDAT school improvement model is that the school is not judged by its last Ofsted inspection.
 This could have been as long as 10 years ago.
 Experience has shown that schools may have fallen from Outstanding to Inadequate in one Ofsted cycle.
 Such schools may have received little, if any, outside scrutiny because they were deemed as outstanding and therefore given considerable autonomy by the maintaining authority.
 DDAT has an approach to ensure that this cannot happen.
 Within DDAT, autonomy is earned, but there is still external scrutiny and rigour - at least 6 times a year.
 If a 'grade 1' Academy is showing signs of decline then the board will re-categorise the school.
 This will result in the necessary intervention to stop the school declining any further and putting it back on track to achieve outstanding outcomes.
-DDAT would, in such circumstances, increase the management fee it receives from the school has would be reduced.
+DDAT would, in such circumstances, increase the management fee it receives from the school in order to put more support and challenge in where it is needed.
+The decision-making powers that the school has would be reduced.
 Equally, when an Academy has evidenced improvement, more autonomy is handed back to governors - they can make more decisions independently, the intensity and frequency of the support and challenge would reduce and the management fee would also reduce as less support and challenge will be needed.
 However, the Academy will still be monitored rigorously at least every 6 weeks.